huggingface/hub-docs/docs/hub/mlx-image.md

 list_models()
 ```
 > [!WARNING]
-> As of today (2024-03-08) mlx does not support `group` param for nn.Conv2d.
-Therefore, architectures such as `resnext`, `regnet` or `efficientnet` are not yet supported in `mlxim`.
+> As of today (2024-03-15) mlx does not support `group` param for nn.Conv2d.
+Therefore, architectures such as `resnext`, `regnet` or `efficientnet` are not yet supported in `mlx-image`.

 ## ImageNet-1K Results

-Go to [results-imagenet-1k.csv](https://github.com/riccardomusmeci/mlx-image/blob/main/results/results-imagenet-1k.csv) to check every model converted to `mlxim` and its performance on ImageNet-1K with different settings.
+Go to [results-imagenet-1k.csv](https://github.com/riccardomusmeci/mlx-image/blob/main/results/results-imagenet-1k.csv) to check every model converted to `mlx-image` and its performance on ImageNet-1K with different settings.

 > **TL;DR** performance is comparable to the original models from PyTorch implementations.

 ## Similarity to PyTorch and other familiar tools

-`mlxim` tries to be as close as possible to PyTorch:
+`mlx-image` tries to be as close as possible to PyTorch:
 - `DataLoader` -> you can define your own `collate_fn` and also use `num_workers` to speed up data loading
-- `Dataset` -> `mlxim` already supports `LabelFolderDataset` (the good and old PyTorch `ImageFolder`) and `FolderDataset` (a generic folder with images in it)
+- `Dataset` -> `mlx-image` already supports `LabelFolderDataset` (the good and old PyTorch `ImageFolder`) and `FolderDataset` (a generic folder with images in it)

 - `ModelCheckpoint` -> keeps track of the best model and saves it to disk (similar to PyTorchLightning).
 It also suggests early stopping

 ## Training